Fighter178/FakeCursor/README.md

 ```
 This moves the cursor 100 pixels right and 100 pixels down from where it currently is.
 #### Capturing Events
-##### Click Even
+##### Click Event
 ```js
 document.querySelector("button").addEventListener("v-click", (e)=>{
 // event code here
 /*Ex:*/console.log(e)
 })
 ```
 Note: the isTrusted property will be false, as it is a custom event, but I'm sure you could capture the real click event and check if a v-click event was fired on it.
-The mouseover, mousedown, mouseup events are not supported currently.
+The mousedown and mouseup events are not currently supported